weiaiF/offlineRL-INTERACTION/README.md

-# OfflineRL benchmark in Interaction Dataset
+# Offline RL  With INTERACTION Dataset
-This is the depository of offline RL for AD with real world data
+This repo is the implementation of the paper "Offline Reinforcement Learning for Autonomous Driving with Real World Driving Data".
+It contains I-Sim that can replay the scenarios in the INTERACTION dataset while also can be to generate augmented data.